-Twelve archaeological sites have been identified on the Islands (see Figure 5).
-The sites at the western ends of the Islands are thought to be associated with the Māori fishing village at Grossi Point at Mapua, occupied as early as 1200AD.
-Many of the recorded sites include midden and oven finds, indicative of pre-European occupation and fishing activities.
+The recorded archaeological sites at the western ends of the Islands are thought to be associated with the Māori fishing village at Grossi Point at Mapua, occupied as early as 1200AD.
+Many of the recorded archaeological sites include midden and oven finds, indicative of pre-European occupation and fishing activities.
 A series of sites that existed close to the northern beach on Moturoa/Rabbit Island appear to have been destroyed.